 BIS Opens Narrow Case-by-Case Path for Sub-Threshold AI Chip Exports to China/Macau Amid Parallel Section 232 Tariffs

-A BIS final rule effective January 15, 2026 shifts certain advanced AI chip exports to China and Macau from a presumption of denial to case-by-case review, contingent on strict supply, end-use, downstream access, and independent US testing requirements.
-A parallel Section 232 action imposes a 25% tariff on semiconductors at similar performance thresholds while carving out exemptions for specified domestic-use cases.
+A BIS final rule effective January 15, 2026 shifts certain sub-threshold advanced AI chip exports to China and Macau from a presumption of denial to case-by-case licensing, contingent on extensive supply, security, and independent testing certifications.
+A parallel January 14, 2026 Section 232 action imposes a 25% tariff on semiconductors at similar thresholds, signaling coordinated use of export controls and trade measures.

 ACCESS »